tsani/jerrington.me/pages/beli.md

 * Split command detects whether there is a hole at the point, and if any, avoids prompting for the hole to split on.

+  Update (2018-02-26): I was thinking about whether this is actually possible, and it turns out that it is.
+We can model this functionality after the `describe-function` Emacs builtin, which uses the word under the cursor as the default value.
+This will tie in very nicely with the named holes feature, since we can offer an interactive prompt that would look like `Hole to split on (default foo):` if the cursor is over a hole `?foo`.

 ### Confusion